 The Program has arranged housing in Ram Village (http://housing.unc.edu/community/ram-village/index.html), a dormitory located on campus.

 Do I need a car?

 No, Chapel Hill has an extensive and free public transportation service.
 Maps of all bus routes in Chapel Hill and real-time information about arrival at specific sites are available at http://www.ci.chapel-hill.nc.us/index.asp?NID=397.
-Parking at Rams Village is available at a cost of $2.25/ day during the summer.
-Parking expenses are the responsibility of individual scholars.
+Parking is available on campus for the summer if you choose to bring a car.

 Is travel to and from UNC provided?